-Obtaining a visa for travel to the US: Citizens from some countries are required to obtain a US visa for travel to CROI.
-If you plan to attend CROI 2023, book a visa appointment as soon as possible.
+Obtaining a visa for travel to the US: Citizens from some countries must obtain a US visa for travel to CROI.
+If you plan to attend CROI 2024, book a visa appointment as soon as possible.
 You may use the CROI Letter Of Invitation For Visa And Other Purposes as supporting documentation to obtain a visa.
 The Visa Section of the US State Department Website provides additional information on obtaining a visa.

 IMPORTANT DATES